List of Stargirl characters: Richard Swift / Shade

-Richard Swift / Shade (season 2; portrayed by Jonathan Cake (Note: Shade is portrayed by an uncredited actor in "Stars & S.T.R.I.P.E.
-Part Two".)) is an immortal supervillain who can generate and control shadows.
+Richard Swift / Shade (season 2; portrayed by Jonathan Cake) (Note: Shade is portrayed by an uncredited actor in "Stars & S.T.R.I.P.E.
+Part Two".) is an immortal supervillain who can generate and control shadows and a former member of the Injustice Society.

-He used to be part of the ISA, though he did parley with Sylvester Pemberton about what should be done about Eclipso.

-During the fight with the JSA during the holiday season in season one, Shade used his shadow attacks to drag Doctor Mid-Nite away.
-Shade later left upon considering Icicle's Project New America a "folly".

 Following the thwarting of Project New America, Shade has resurfaced as a traveling collector of items to seek out the Black Diamond.
-After being confronted by Stargirl's JSA, Swift reveals his reasons for being with the ISA, denies killing Mid-Nite, and demands to be left alone, claiming he will leave peacefully once he gets what he wants.
+After being confronted by Stargirl's Justice Society, Swift reveals his reasons for being with the ISA, denies killing Mid-Nite, and demands to be left alone, claiming he will leave peacefully once he gets what he wants.
 While a battle ensues, Swift subdues the heroes before escaping.
 In a later confrontation, he reveals to Stargirl that Eclipso murdered Mid-Nite's daughter Rebecca.
-After receiving help from Stargirl's mother Barbara Whitmore, Swift intervenes during a fight between the JSA and Injustice Unlimited in an attempt to destroy the Black Diamond, but Stargirl inadvertently breaks it and frees Eclipso, who forces Swift to flee.
+After receiving help from Stargirl's mother Barbara Whitmore, Swift intervenes during a fight between the Justice Society and Injustice Unlimited in an attempt to destroy the Black Diamond, but Stargirl inadvertently breaks it and frees Eclipso, who forces Swift to flee.
 Eventually, Swift resurfaces to aid Stargirl in reconstructing the Black Diamond, claiming it can be used to trap Eclipso once more.
 He later reveals his deception, using the diamond to strengthen his powers and summon Eclipso, who sends Stargirl to the Shadowlands.
-Subsequently, Swift seeks a darkened theater to recuperate as he watches The Picture of Dorian Gray.
+Subsequently, Swift seeks a darkened theater to recuperate.
 Barbara and her husband Pat Dugan find and convince him to open a portal to the Shadowlands so that Stargirl, Mid-Nite, and Cindy Burman can escape.
-The effort seemingly kills Swift, who dissipates in a cloud of dark energy, but he later returns to help the JSA defeat Eclipso.
-After Rick digs a grave for Solomon Grundy, Shade tells Rick that Grundy had a way of returning from the dead.
+The effort seemingly kills Swift, who dissipates in a cloud of dark energy, but he later returns to help the Justice Society defeat Eclipso.
+Ten years later, Shade is working as a tour guide at the Justice Society museum.